 - Bring 1 quart of water and 1 tsp of salt to a boil.
 Add the seeds (up to 2 cups of seeds per quart of water) and boil for 10 minutes.

 - Drain the seeds in a colander and pat dry with a paper towel or towel.
 A few seeds will stick to the towel as you dry, just use your fingers to brush them back into the colander.
 Pour the seeds into a mixing bowl and toss them with a little olive oil or melted butter.
 I use about 1 tsp of olive oil or 2 tsp of melted butter per 1 cup of seeds.

 - Spread the seeds out in a single layer onto a baking sheet.
-Season with salt and any other seasonings you like.
+Season with salt and any other seasonings or spices you like.
 Smoked paprika, cinnamon-sugar, nutmeg, chili powder, or cayenne (spicy!) will all work well.
 I prefer my seeds simple, with a generous sprinkling of salt.